-• Explain to the participants that if the group is to work and learn together constructively, it will be essential to have ground rules or working agreements, which are a kind of contract between all the group members.
-These should cover issues such as confidentiality, listening to

-• Divide the participants into smaller groups of fours or fives and ask each small group to discuss and write down three agreements they will propose to the rest of the group.
-Ask them to consider specifically what will be needed for people to feel able to talk in this setting about sex and pleasure (e.g., assumptions about people and disclosure).

-• When the small groups have completed this task, re-assemble in plenary, and ask the groups to tell the others their agreements and

-• All agreements should be written on a sheet of paper stuck on the wall and left there to remind participants throughout the course/keep
+- Explain to the participants that if the group is to work and learn together constructively, it will be essential to have ground rules or working agreements, which are a kind of contract between all the group members.
+These should cover issues such as confidentiality, listening to each other, allowing everyone to participate, etc. - Divide the participants into smaller groups of fours or fives and ask each small group to discuss and write down three agreements they will propose to the rest of the group.
+Ask them to consider specifically what will be needed for people to feel able to talk in this setting about sex and pleasure (e.g., assumptions about people and disclosure). - When the small groups have completed this task, re-assemble in plenary, and ask the groups to tell the others their agreements and see if they approve. - All agreements should be written on a sheet of paper stuck on the wall and left there to remind participants throughout the course/keep posting in the chatbox.